Goldsmith Primary Academy, Goldsmith Road, Harden, Walsall, WS3 1DL

 • Key Assessment Task (KAT)

 Key Assessment Task (KATs) allow the teacher to see how the knowledge and skills gained can be translated into understanding.
-These will be centred around a deep-thinking question, known as the ‘Big Question’ and will always be explicitly linked to the threshold concepts.
+These will be centred around disciplinary questions, which are directly linked to the disciplinary focus of each unit.
+These questions enable pupils to think and work like subject specialists by applying their substantive knowledge in a range of meaningful contexts.

 Our ASPIRE Curriculum Display